For Boards

 What good management feels like.

-In the first ninety days after a transition to a new firm, the things to watch for are concrete: meeting packets that arrive on time, homeowner calls returned the same business day, vendor work that’s scheduled and tracked, a financial picture the board can see before each meeting, and an actual person responding to the board chair rather than a queue.
+In the ninety days after a transition to a new firm, the things to watch for are concrete: meeting packets that arrive on time, homeowner calls returned the same business day, vendor work that’s scheduled and tracked, a financial picture the Board can see before each meeting, and an actual person responding to the Board rather than a queue.
 A good transition looks operational on the outside and quietly relationship-building on the inside.

 We work with a small number of communities at a time and take on new ones carefully.
-If a board is reconsidering who manages their HOA, we’d welcome a conversation.
+If a Board is reconsidering who should manage their HOA, we’d welcome a conversation.

 Tell us about your community →